Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Numerical Stability of G(w, z)

 While relative error is the natural metric for scanning accuracy over the whole $(w,z)$ domain, Red List category assignments hinge on whether the extinction probability crosses \emph{fixed cut-offs}.
 In such decision regimes, even a small absolute bias near a threshold can invert the category; absolute error must therefore be evaluated locally around the IUCN Criterion~E thresholds $G_{\text{thr}}\in\{0.5,0.2,0.1\}$.

-To define a symmetric and decision-relevant neighborhood on the probability scale, logit bands are used around each threshold, $\left|\operatorname{logit}(G_{\text{ref}})-\operatorname{logit}(G_{\text{thr}})\right| \le \log \kappa$ ($\kappa=1.5$).
+To define a symmetric and decision relevant neighborhood around each threshold on the probability scale, I use logit bands $\left|\operatorname{logit}(G_{\text{ref}})-\operatorname{logit}(G_{\text{thr}})\right| \le \log(1.5)$.
+Equivalently, the odds of $G_{\text{ref}}$ are within a factor $1.5$ of the odds at $G_{\text{thr}}$.
 Within each band, selection is performed on a fixed regular grid in $(w,z)$ with $w\in[-50,50]$, $z\in[-50,50]$, step $0.2$ on both axes (restricted to $w+z>0$).
 Grid points whose MPFR reference satisfies $\mathrm{lo}\le G_{\mathrm{ref}}<\mathrm{hi}$ are retained, while loss-of-information cases (e.g., linear-scale underflow to $0$ or rounding to $1$, or non-finite/zero log outputs) are excluded.
 For the scheme under test, the linear-scale absolute error $|\widehat{G}-G_{\mathrm{ref}}|$ is then evaluated at the retained points; for log scale implementations, errors are computed after exponentiating the log outputs.
 Table~\ref{tab:abs-iucn-logit} reports, for each scheme, the sample size $N$, the maximum, the $95$th percentile ($p_{95}$), and the median absolute error.
 Across all thresholds and schemes, the worst-case error is $\lesssim 5\times10^{-16}$, i.e., on the order of machine epsilon ($\varepsilon\approx 2.2\times10^{-16}$) and far below the $10^{-3}$--$10^{-2}$ tolerances commonly used in Criterion~E simulations.
-Combined with the relative-error results, these bounds are sufficient to guarantee correct CR/EN/VU assignments.
+Combined with the relative-error results, these bounds are more than sufficient for correct CR/EN/VU assignments in the threshold bands examined here.